 - Newlywed girls have to wear a red Chunri (a scarf meant for happy married life).

-- In the morning Isar and Gangaur are worshipped, in evening they are offered water and delicacies.
+- In the morning Isar and Gangaur are worshipped, in the evening they are offered water and delicacies.

 - Ladies dress younger girls as Dulha Dulhan (Bride and Groom) on the 8th day.
-The fest commences on 16th day.
+The fest commences on the 16th day.

 Also read: Kite Festival Jaipur